remembering john berger | read | i-D

 By way of illustrating his prolific and richly varied career, in the same year as he broke through into mainstream culture with Ways of Seeing, he also won the Booker prize for his novel G. His acceptance speech pointed to the compromised history of the prize money he was the recipient of (the Booker Group's international trade interests having long since exploited the people of the Caribbean amongst others).
 He accepted the money, then £5000, keeping half to fund his next book, and donating half to the British faction of the Black Panthers.

-At the end of A Fortunate Man, Berger recognizes the futility of trying to sum a man up by his achievements.
-"What is the value of a life saved?" he asks.
-"How does the cure of a serious illness compare in value with one of the better poems of a minor poet?"
+At the end of A Fortunate Man, Berger recognises the futility of trying to sum a man up by his achievements "What is the value of a life saved?" he asks "How does the cure of a serious illness compare in value with one of the better poems of a minor poet?"

 But although it is a fundamentally solemn piece of work, A Fortunate Man seems to me to sum up a large part of what made John Berger as uniquely good as he was.
 The unflagging interest he had in other people was elevated to the sacred here, his compassion transforms this from a sociological work to a work of art in its own right.
 True respect for those who are not like ourselves, true humanity, leads to great art.
 Throughout his career, his beautiful language enabled this egalitarian spirit too, allowing those of us who hadn't come through the academy to understand what we otherwise would have been excluded from.